 It was thus that Wonder Woman was born.
 Marston created a background for her as an Amazon from the all-women Paradise Island, how she won the right to accompany downed US Army office Steve Trevor back to civilisation and remained there, adopting the identity of Diana Prince to fight Nazi and Axis villains.
 Marston later introduced her origin as being formed from clay and imbued with the powers of the Greek gods.
 Supplementary characters such as Wonder Girl and Wonder Tot were introduced over the years.
 Wonder Woman also became the first woman to join the Justice Society of America when it was founded in 1941 (although being the time it was, she was stuck as only being its secretary).

 Wonder Woman has proven variably popular in the media.
-The success of the campy Batman (1966-8) tv series led to that shows producer William Dozier attempting to create a Wonder Woman series, which would have played everything as comedy, having Diana a mousy woman who was nagged by her mother for not having a boyfriend before secretly turning into Wonder Woman.
-Versions of this half-hour pilot can be found circulating on bit torrent but the series never aired.
+The success of the campy Batman (1966-8) tv series led to that shows producer William Dozier attempting to create a Wonder Woman series in 1967, which would have played everything as comedy, having Diana a mousy woman played by Ellie Wood who was nagged by her mother for not having a boyfriend before secretly turning into Wonder Woman.
+The screen test this can be found on YouTube but the pilot never went to series.
 Wonder Woman next appeared as one of the line-up of DC superheroes in the animated tv series Super Friends (1973-8).
 A tv pilot was produced by Warner Brothers Television with the 90-minute Wonder Woman (1974) starring Cathy Lee Crosby, although this was a Wonder Woman divested of her distinctive costume and was not a success.
 Her most successful incarnation came in the ABC tv series The New Original Wonder Woman/Wonder Woman (1975-7) starring Lynda Carter.
 This was surprisingly faithful to the comic-book original, even down to (initially) retaining the World War II setting.
-For the second and third seasons, the series moved to CBS where the series was updated to the present-day.
+For the second and third seasons, the series moved to CBS where the setting was updated to the present-day.
 This was a reasonable hit during its time and turned Wonder Woman into an iconic symbol of the nascent 1970s Womens Lib movement.

 Subsequent to the Lynda Carter tv series, there have been various attempts to revive Wonder Woman.
 Since the mid-1990s, there was much talk of a Wonder Woman feature film.
-Numerous actresses were touted in the part everyone from Sandra Bullock to Angelina Jolie, Jessica Biel, Megan Fox, Lucy Lawless, Beyonce Knowles, Charisma Carpenter and others, although it was often difficult to tell whether any of these went beyond internet mill rumour and/or the actresses own self-promotion and towards anything that approaches serious casting considerations.
-(A recent poll by the website Total Sci-Fi arrived at the laughable notion that readers most wanted pop singer Katy Perry to play the role).
-The Wonder Woman property has remained in the hands of action producer Joel Silver for many years with the most serious stab towards the project being when Joss Whedon was assigned to write/direct the film during the mid-00s, although Whedon eventually departed after an inability to get a handle on the script.
+Numerous actresses were touted in the part everyone from Sandra Bullock to Angelina Jolie, Jessica Biel, Megan Fox, Lucy Lawless, Beyonce Knowles, Charisma Carpenter and others, although it was often difficult to tell whether any of these went beyond internet mill rumour and/or the actresses own self-promotion and towards anything that approached serious casting considerations.
+(A poll in 2010 by the website Total Sci-Fi arrived at the laughable notion that readers most wanted pop singer Katy Perry to play the role).
+The Wonder Woman property remained in the hands of action producer Joel Silver for many years with the most serious stab towards the project being when Joss Whedon was assigned to write/direct the film during the mid-00s, although Whedon eventually departed after an inability to get a handle on the script.
 During this time, Wonder Woman also appeared as a character in Warner Brothers animated Justice League/Justice League Unlimited (2001-6) voiced by Susan Eisenberg.
 Wonder Woman was also announced as part of the line-up of DC superheroes in the live-action Justice League film from George Miller and was even cast with Australian model Megan Gale before the project was shelved.
-In 2010, tv producer David Kelley, creator of The Practice (1997-2004), Ally McBeal (1997-2002) and Boston Legal (2004-8), announced plans for a new Wonder Woman tv series starring Adrianne Palicki but this failed to go ahead.
-Finally, Wonder Woman appeared in live-action played by Gal Gadot in Batman V Superman: Dawn of Justice (2016), which is due to lead to a standalone live-action film Wonder Woman (2017) starring Gadot.
+In 2010, tv producer David Kelley, creator of The Practice (1997-2004), Ally McBeal (1997-2002) and Boston Legal (2004-8) among other shows, announced plans for a new Wonder Woman tv series starring Adrianne Palicki but this failed to go ahead.
+Finally, Wonder Woman appeared in live-action played by Gal Gadot in Batman V Superman: Dawn of Justice (2016), which led to a film Wonder Woman (2017) starring Gadot that triumphally incarnated Wonder Woman on the big screen to enormous success.

 Wonder Woman taps the essence of the William Moulton Marston comic-book.
 There are all the elements of the Wonder Woman origin story Themyscira Island, she being fashioned of clay, Steve Trevor, the lasso of truth, the invisible plane.
 All of this is conducted with appropriate mythopoeic flourish as though the film is telling the story for the first time.
-Indeed, Lauren Montgomerys delivery of the basics effortlessly eclipses all other variations to date.
-She gets the character of Wonder Woman just right, treats everything with a seriousness and delivers the basics with a near-perfect touch.
+Indeed, Lauren Montgomerys delivery of the basics effortlessly eclipses all other variations to date (and I would argue is also better as a story than the Gal Gadot film).
+Montgomery gets the character of Wonder Woman just right, treats everything with a seriousness and delivers the basics with a near-perfect touch.
 That said, there are some odd omissions.
 There is no mention of Wonder Womans secret identity as Diana Prince, although we do see her in a business dress and glasses towards the end but there is no explanation of why she is so dressed.
 (This is also one superhero film that has the oddity of the superheroine never being mentioned by her popular name Wonder Woman until the last line of dialogue in the film).

 The story comes from the interesting figure of Gail Simone, who first made a controversial splash in the comics industry after creating the website Women in Refrigerators as a protest in which she detailed the number of occasions that rape, murder and assault against women was used as a device in comic-books.
 This had her invited to work as a writer at DC Comics on titles such as Birds of Prey, Secret Six and of course Wonder Woman.
 Under Gail Simones hand, the Wonder Woman film naturally comes with a feminist agenda with scenes where a young girl is told she cannot play swordfights with the boys and Diana intervenes to show her how to deliver a lethal blow, or a scene where ditzy blonde secretary Etta Candy calls Steve to help her pick up a pen from under a desk and Diana admonishes for her apparent helplessness and manipulation of men with sexual wiles.
 One notable aspect is that Steve Trevor (voiced by Nathan Fillion) is portrayed as much more of a jerk than he usually is, constantly making crass sexual comments or wolf whistling.
 Mindedly, comic-book writers have always felt uneasy about the presence of Steve Trevor, whether he or Wonder Woman should be in charge, even going so far as to write him out and kill him off at various points.
 There is a later well-written scene where he apologises to Diana and they admit feelings for one another.